 Find out what’s troubling them so you can help ease their concerns.

 Your employee might have an underlying health condition that puts them at risk.
 Or they might fear catching the bus or train to work.
 They might even be struggling to find childcare.

 Whatever it is, you can’t help to reassure your employee and take action, until you know what’s concerning them.

 2. Put new measures in place

 Once you’ve established the main source of your employee’s anxiety, you can then start to put new measures in place to help them feel more comfortable.

 For example, if your employee is concerned about travelling to work, you can think of ways to help them avoid public transport.
-You could provide additional car parking spaces or bike storage facilities near your workplace.
-Or you could stagger shift start and finish times to help staff avoid travelling during the rush hour.
+You could provide additional car parking spaces or bike storage facilities near to your workplace.
+Or you could stagger shift start and finish times to help staff avoid travelling during rush hour.

 3. Consider alternatives to coming into work

 If, after this, your employee still doesn’t feel comfortable returning to work, it’s time to think of alternative arrangements.

 If your employee can work from home, you could consider letting them continue to do this for a set period.
 After this, you could plan out a phased return to work, where your employee spends one or two days in the workplace, and the rest of their time working from home.